michael/documents-legacy/eventually-consistent.md

 # Removing the hurdles

 The most essential problem is that it's pretty hard to get involved.
-If you're lucky you can put with it.
+If you're lucky you can add comments.
 What if you could just touch the content, apply your changes and submit them as a patch?
 By integrating your publishing workflow with Prose, you can put a link next to your article allowing users to make such contributions.

 ![Edit in Prose](http://farm9.staticflickr.com/8429/7686113722_2e2044fdff.jpg)